 - First Stars & Stripes Newspaper: Pressed aluminum marker on the west lawn of the Stoddard County Government Building recounts when, where and how the first issue of the United States’ military newspaper The Stars and Stripes was printed.
 Sponsored by the Missouri Press Association.
 (401 S. Prairie St.)

 - Bloomfield Academy: Pressed aluminum marker near the intersection of Missouri Route J and School Street.
 This was the location of the Bloomfield Academy (built 1860-61).
 During the second school year, the building was confiscated by the Missouri State Guard for a hospital.
-After Union troops occupied the town, the building was used as a barracks by Federal cavalrymen from Wisconsin.
-(404 W. Missouri St.)
+After Union troops occupied the town, the building was used as a barracks by 1st Wisconsin cavalrymen (404 W. Missouri St.)

 - Mutiny in Bloomfield: Marker commemorating Oct.
 22, 1863, when Union officers mutinied against their commanding officer, Major Sam Montgomery.
 (201 Center St.)